kyma-project/test-infra/.github/actions/expose-jwt-action/README.md

 ## `audience`

-The audience field in the JWT
+The audience field in the JWT.

 Default: ``